 Here’s a list of the 11 best fish and invertebrates to keep in a 3-gallon tank:

-A 3-gallon tank is the smallest home you can get for a betta, but they won’t hold that against you!
+A 3-gallon tank is the smallest home you can get for a betta, although they much prefer a minimum of 5 gallons!

 Male bettas are territorial fish that can easily keep themselves entertained in a planted nano tank.